complete-dope/complete-dope.github.io/_posts/2025-01-06-Learning-vue.md

 ### Options API :
 CODE IS IN : `App2.vue`

-Need to have data() to define the data and for calling methods / attaching a method to a tag alongside exporting and then returning the values from it
+You define the data in the data(){//values} function, and if you want to call some methods / functions you can call it inside the methods dict

 ```js
 <script>
  export default {
     data(){